cleanweb-uk/cleanweb-uk.github.com/source/index.markdown

 We are **Cleanweb UK**, a group dedicated to raising the profile of cleanweb efforts in the UK.

-> Cleanweb (noun): software development, particularly web-based, which aims to make a more sustainable society
+> Cleanweb: software development, particularly web-based, which aims to make human society more sustainable

 We have a big problem to solve, and the web is the fastest-moving tool we have.
 Whether you're building energy monitoring systems, helping people network around local food, or making the web itself greener,